tdalife/murit/README.md

 This makes sense, because the last point enters the filtration only at the last step in the one-dimensional subfiltration.
 Only from that point on we might expect to see the cycle around the diamond.

-Adding two further filtration steps `[2,2,1]--[2.1,2,1]` at higher Vietoris-Rips parameters to the automatically generated subfiltration, we get:
+By adding two further filtration steps `[2,2,1]--[2.1,2,1]` at higher Vietoris-Rips parameters to the automatically generated subfiltration, we get:
 ```
 $ murit --dist examples/diamond.dist --minima examples/diamond.minima --verbose --ripser
     --path [0,0,0]--[1,0,0]--[1,1,0]--[1,2,0]--[1,2,1]--[2,2,1]--[2.1,2,1]